harvardinformatics/informatics-website/docs/resources/tutorials/add-outgroup-to-whole-genome-alignment-cactus.md

 Below we walk you through our recommended way for getting this all set up.

-### Creating an enviornment for the cactus pipeline
+### Creating an environment for the cactus pipeline

 We recommend **creating a conda environment** to install software: